-The actuarial assumptions used in the June 30, 2014 valuation to calculate the total pension liability as of June 30, 2015 were based on the results of an actuarial experience study for the period from July 1, 2008 to June 30, 2013.
+The actuarial assumptions other than mortality and the investment rate of return used in the June 30, 2015 valuation to calculate the total pension liability as of June 30, 2016 were based on the results of an actuarial experience study for the period from 2002-2007.

-Cost-of-living adjustments: For the beginning of year calculation of the total pension liability, for certain active members, depending upon bargaining group, benefits are increased annually by 2.25 percent of the original pension amounts at retirement.
-For the end of year calculation of the total pension liability, COLA has been limited in accordance with the Plan of Adjustment to 1.0125 percent.
+Cost-of-living adjustments: For the calculation of the total pension liability, COLA has been limited in accordance with the Plan of Adjustment to 1.0125 percent.

-Attribution period: As of June 30, 2014, the plan was frozen such that no new benefit accruals were allowed and no new members could join.
-Starting July 1, 2014, the participants in this legacy plan (Component II) will now be earning benefits under a newly created defined benefit plan (Component I).
+Attribution period: As addressed more fully in Note 1, as of June 30, 2014, the plan was frozen such that no new benefit accruals were allowed and no new members could join.
+Starting July 1, 2014, the participants in this Legacy Plan (Component II) will now be earning benefits under a newly created defined benefit plan (Component I).
 GASB Statement No. 67 requires that the service costs of all pensions be attributed through all assumed exit ages, through retirement.
 Neither GASB Statement No. 67 nor any other GASB standard has set forth guidance specifically related to frozen plans with successor plans in place.
 Absent any guidance to the contrary, due to the status as a frozen plan combined with the fact that individuals are now earning service in a new defined benefit pension plan, the retirement date for purposes of attribution was assumed to be June 30, 2014 for all members.
-Therefore, the total pension liability at June 30, 2015 is equal to the present value of projected benefit payments.
+Therefore, the total pension liability at June 30, 2016 is equal to the present value of projected benefit payments.

-Note that the long term assumed rates of return used for purpose of the GASB 67 valuations were determined in accordance with generally accepted accounting principles.
-This should not be confused with the provisions in the plan of adjustment which established a 6.75 percent assumed rate of return for purposes of the various provisions within the plan; the Plan of Adjustment did not attempt to dictate the long term rate of return to be used for accounting purposes.
+Note that the long-term assumed rates of return used for purpose of the GASB 67 valuations were determined in accordance with generally accepted accounting principles.
+This should not be confused with the provisions in the Plan of Adjustment which established a 6.75 percent assumed rate of return for purposes of the various provisions within the plan; the Plan of Adjustment did not attempt to dictate the long-term rate of return to be used for accounting purposes.